TO SCHEDULE A RIDE:

 Any discrepancies within this information are subject to change with the final determination to be made by NCAT Administration.

 What is the North Central Area Transit System or NCAT?

-NCAT is a demand-response, curb-to-curb service under ADA Compliance with door-to door service with reasonable accommodations.
+NCAT is a demand-response, origin to destination service under ADA Compliance with door-to door service with reasonable accommodations.
 NCAT is a mass public transit service, but NCAT reserves the right and control to refuse a ride based on system-wide rules, policies, and/or procedures.
 Riding an NCAT vehicle is considered a privilege, and not a right.
 It is an entitlement granted by the NCAT System on a conditional basis and the privilege of riding on the NCAT System can be revoked under certain circumstances and/or conditions.
 NCAT DOES NOT provide emergency transportation services as our personnel are not trained as medical paramedics.
 Riders who are experiencing a medical crisis need to call 911 for emergency services.